-The Infrastructure Management, Satellite Management area on the Configuration tab enables you to deploy and manage Satellite Servers from the HPCA Console.
-Satellite Servers are used to optimize bandwidth and increase network performance by providing remote services, including data caching, for managed devices.
+The Infrastructure Management, Satellite Management area on the Configuration tab enables you to deploy and manage Satellite servers from the HPCA Console.
+Satellite servers are used to optimize bandwidth and increase network performance by providing remote services, including data caching, for managed devices.

-For HPCA Standard and Starter Edititions, only Streamlined (Standard) deployment mode is available.
-For more information about deployment modes, refer to "Satellite Deployment Models" in the HPCA Core and Satellite Getting Started and Concepts Guide.
+For HPCA Standard and Starter Editions, only Streamlined (Standard) deployment mode is available, which offers only data caching services to the Client Automation agents that the Satellite serves.